 Upon arrival at hospital you will be asked to confirm how long you have lived in the UK.

-If you have not, or cannot prove you have, lived in the UK for the last 12 months you will be interviewed by an Overseas Patients Officer and any of your questions can be answered.
-You will be asked to sign an Undertaking to Pay Form, if your treatment is not exempt from charges, which confirms your details, home address, and a copy of the Trust's overseas patient terms and conditions.
+If your treatment is not exempt from charges, you will be asked to sign an Undertaking to Pay Form which confirms your details, home address, and a copy of the Trust's overseas patient terms and conditions.